Logos for Unito, Microsoft Excel, and Google Sheets.

-How to Sync Microsoft Excel with Google Sheets
+How to Sync Microsoft Excel and Google Sheets with Automated Updates

 • Generate new rows in either Google Sheets or Microsoft Excel based on activity in the other.